Anatomy Of Fitness

 Slow to a prolonged recovery from illness or injury.

 Weakness, tiredness, or fatigue without a logical reason.

 Atrophy or muscle loss.

 Frequent problems of the skin, nails, eyes, or hair.

 Difficulty in focusing or concentrating.

-Depending on our amino acid requirement we may or may not have to take amino acid supplements.
-Essential amino acids are required for our survival and if we are not able to obtain the recommended dosage from food alone then supplements will be required.
-Conditionally essential amino acids may be required depending on some factors like the amount of stress, recovery from disease or injury, lifestyle, exercise etc. Non-essential amino acid supplements are not required as our body is capable of creating them.
+We may or may not require amino acid supplements depending on our amino acid requirement.
+We require essential amino acids for our survival, and if we cannot obtain the recommended dosage from food alone, supplements are required.
+Conditionally essential amino acids may be required depending on stress, recovery from disease or injury, lifestyle, exercise etc. Non-essential amino acid supplements are not required as our body can create them.

-Research has shown that when active individuals take essential/ conditionally essential amino acid supplements it benefits in the following ways:
+Research has shown that when active individuals take essential and conditionally essential amino acid supplements, it benefits in the following ways: